jcsteh/app2clap/readme.md

 ## Download and Installation
 For now, there is no installer.
 You can download the latest build using the link at the top of this page.
-Once downloaded, simply copy the `app2clap.clap` file you downloaded to the `%localappdata%\Programs\Common\CLAP` folder using Windows File Explorer.
+Once downloaded, simply copy the `app2clap.clap` file out of the zip file you downloaded to the `%localappdata%\Programs\Common\CLAP` folder using Windows File Explorer.
 The `CLAP` directory might not exist there yet, in which case you will need to create it under `%localappdata%\Programs\Common`.

 ## Usage with a DAW